DAIRLab/vision_physics_bridge/README.md

 `/denoise_cube_data`: final denoised depth images of the cube.

+`/tagslam_poses`: 4 by 4 transformation matrix of the object retrieved from odom.bag and timestamps.txt for duration calculation.

 ### Data processing procedure
 * In `rosbag_processor.py`, run `bag_to_depth_images()` to extract depth images from rosbag and write `images.txt`
 * In `rosbag_processor.py`, run `extract_poses_with_timestamps()` to extract joint positions from rosbag